 Genuine courses will spread themselves over a long period, like a college term.
 You simply can’t learn the skills to make money overnight.
 If the scheme says that and demands your dosh to reveal how it’s done, it’s a scam.
 This rule actually supersedes all other rules.
 If you only take heed of this one rule you’ll protect yourself against 80-90% of all dodgy online offers.

-Rule 2: Beware the Dime Sale – up sells are coming.
+Rule 2: Beware the Penny Sale – up sells are coming.

 Ever see the picture of the donkey following the carrot that’s strapped to a pole in front of his eyes?
 That’s what the scammer is doing to you.
-He offers you the carrot, but as soon as you ‘take advantage’ of the cheap introductory price and give your card details, he’ll add another up selling offer, just a little more expensive, then another and another, until you suddenly find the 10 dollar item has cost you $170.
+He offers you the carrot, but as soon as you ‘take advantage’ of the cheap introductory price and give your card details, he’ll add another up selling offer, just a little more expensive, then another and another, until you suddenly find the £10 item has cost you £170.

 Rule 3: Assume that any online guarantees are totally worthless.